Wizards’ defensive issues are too much to overcome in loss to Pacers

 Indiana scored 74 points in the paint and shot 54.2 percent as Washington simply couldn’t defend the interior.
-The Pacers knew it and so did Wizards Coach Wes Unseld Jr., who went with a small lineup during a long stretch of the third quarter.
+The Pacers knew it, and so did Wizards Coach Wes Unseld Jr., who went with a small lineup during a long stretch of the third quarter.
 At one point, Terry Taylor attacked the rim with his left hand and dunked on Kyle Kuzma, who was hit in the face in the process.
 He then came back with layups on the next two Indiana possessions.

 “They’re dynamic.
-They attack, they play downhill,” said Unseld, who noted poor rebounding and one-on-one defense.
+They attack.
+They play downhill,” said Unseld, who noted poor rebounding and one-on-one defense.
 “But we got to do a better job of walling off.
 Allowing the guys to continuously get in our paint is a problem.
 Some of that was transition, of course.
 That type of number, 74 points, you’re not going to win a lot of nights.”

-The Wizards’ defensive issues put them in a 13-point hole in the fourth but they chipped away, trimming it the margin to 95-94 after Kentavious Caldwell-Pope’s three-pointer.
+The Wizards’ defensive issues put them in a 13-point hole in the fourth, but they chipped away, trimming the margin to 95-94 after Kentavious Caldwell-Pope’s three-pointer.

 But when the Wizards needed a late stop, they simply couldn’t get it.
 The game’s key possession came with the Pacers clinging to a two-point lead and Tyrese Haliburton doing what he did most of the night — driving hard to the basket before finding an open teammate for a dunk.
 In this case, his no-look pass connected with Oshae Brissett (17 points), who converted for a four-point lead with 21.3 seconds remaining.